 Manage the security of your endpoints

-In the Security Management section, you can manage the security and the permissions at the endpoint level.
-All of the following functionalities require the authorization service and are based on its configuration.
+In the Security tab, you can manage the security and the permissions at the endpoint level.
+All the following functionalities require the authorization service and are based on its configuration.

 The security can be managed at three levels:

-Authentication requiredflag disabled allows to call endpoint without the need to be logged in.
-If it is enabled and the endpoint is invoked by an unregistered user, the request will receive an Unauthorized error.
+Authentication requiredflag, when disabled, allows to call an endpoint without the need to be logged in.
+If it is enabled and the endpoint is invoked by an unregistered user, the request will receive an unauthorized error.

-API Key requiredflag configures the endpoint to require setting the
+API Key requiredflag configures the endpoint to require to set the

 client-keyheader with a valid API Key.
 You can also set a